bgrus22/MyPortfolio/README.md

     - first is hotel cancellations based on data from TidyTuesday Feb 11, 2020
 - an example of utilizing beautiful soup and SQL to analyze bilateral investment treaties (currently being developed)
 - the etl and shiny code used to generate the following website on [energy development](https://bgrus22.shinyapps.io/EnergyDevelopmentAnalysis/)
+- a aws spark team project for class that was presented to AWS that ultimately loaded the results in a quarto website.
+This project utilized reddit pushift data and has a slide deck that can render the site